marshallou/learning-notes/Java/tokenType.md

 ```
 Class#getGenericSuperclass() does the following
-Returns the Type representing the direct superclass of the entity (class, interface, primitive type or void) represented by this Class.
+Returns the Type representing the direct superclass of the entity (class, interface, primitive type or void) represented by
+this Class.

-If the superclass is a parameterized type, the Type object returned must accurately reflect the actual type parameters used in the source code.
+If the superclass is a parameterized type, the Type object returned must accurately reflect the actual type parameters used
+in the source code.
 ```

-Some of library's, e.g Gson, will use this Type info to convert

 ### Parameterize Class Type of TypeToken
 For previous example, we hardcoded the TypeToken's List type to be `String`.
 By doing